JuliaIO/ZipArchives.jl/README.md

 filename = tempname()
 ```
 Open a new zip file with `ZipWriter`
-If a file already exists at filename, it will be replaced.
+If a file already exists at `filename`, it will be replaced.
 Using the do syntax ensures the file will be closed.
-Otherwise make sure to close the ZipWriter to finish writing the file.
+Otherwise, make sure to close the ZipWriter to finish writing the file.

 ```julia
 ZipWriter(filename) do w